Australia–China relations: Call for independent inquiry on COVID-19

-By April 2020, some analysts concluded China's trade sanctions were simply an attempt to punish Australia for adopting policies and positions that China doesn't like, and had been planned well before Australia's call for an independent inquiry.
+By April 2020, some analysts concluded China's trade sanctions were simply an attempt to punish Australia for adopting policies and positions that China dislikes, and had been planned well before Australia's call for an independent inquiry.

 "14 grievances" - China's demands to Australia

-On 17 November 2020, an official from China's embassy in Canberra presented a Jonathan Kearsley, a journalist from Nine, with a list of 14 Chinese grievances against Australia.
+On 17 November 2020, an official from China's embassy in Canberra presented Nine journalist Jonathan Kearsley with a list of 14 Chinese grievances against Australia.
 The official added at the time that "China is angry.
-If you make China the enemy, China will be the enemy" and that if Australia backed away from the policies on the list, it would be "conducive to a better atmosphere."
+If you make China the enemy, China will be the enemy" and that if Australia backed away from the policies on the list, it would be "conducive to a better atmosphere".
 The statement was seen as an open threat towards Australia.
 The list, that became known as the "14 grievances" read as follows: